Hello lovely people!

 Could a friendship be true if people were not talking or seeing each other a lot?!

 Truth is people come and go in our lives and we have no power over this.
-The most important thing are the memories we’re left with.
+The most important thing is the memories we’re left with.

 I’m not one of them.